privateprep/coding-space-website/src/pages/blog/2022-05-08-code-4-change-2022-finale-recap.md

 tags:
   - Code4Change
 ---
 Three cheers for our creative coders!
 Our Code 4 Change: Build a Better World participants have completed and submitted their programming [projects](https://code4change.thecodingspace.com/), the votes have been cast, and the results have been tallied.
 We hope you were able to tune in to the Code 4 Change finale this past weekend as we celebrated the hard work of all our coders and revealed the winners in an array of exciting categories!
-Check out the full list of winners below.
+If you missed the live event, you can check out this [recording](https://youtu.be/zlylWg-U0ZI) and see the full list of winners below.